kjhenner/puppet-quest-guide/troubleshooting.md

 reset.
 (Unfortunately restarting the network service directly isn't always reliable.)

+If you are unable to use the bridged adapter for technical or policy reasons, see the section below for instructions on setting up port-forwarding.

 Some network configurations may still prevent you from accessing the Learning VM.
 If this is the case, we recommend that you speak to your site network administrator to see if there are any firewall rules, proxies, or DHCP server setting that might be preventing you from accessing the VM.

+### I can't use the bridged network adapter.

-If networking continues to cause trouble, you can connect to the Learning VM via port forwarding.
+If you cannot use the bridged network adapter or are unable to connect to the VM with the recommended settings, you can connect to the Learning VM via port forwarding.
 Change your VM's network adapter to NAT, and configure port forwarding as follows: